Cold Opening – Jeffrey Epstein’s Ghost

 security guard (WIF) is rough during meet-and-greet with kids

 - Two CFT’s uploaded so soon?
-Guess they realized the poor reception episode received or maybe they’re trying to cash in due to Will hosting.
+Guess they realized the poor reception the episode received or maybe they’re trying to cash in due to Will hosting.
 They uploaded practically all of dress last time he hosted.

 - Will is pretty funny as a no-nonsense security guard.
 This is a role perfect for his energetic style of performance.